 Attending tradeshows, conferences and other events can be stressful, but by following this guide you’ll be prepared for almost all the curveballs they throw at you.
 Look for your opportunity, be diligent following up with prospects and don’t be afraid to connect with the competition.

-For more information on what tradeshows you should attend, how to prepare for them and how Marketopia can help you succeed at these events, contact us today.
+For more information on what tradeshows you should attend, how to get the most out of attending a conference and how Marketopia can help you succeed at these events, contact us today.